compleatang/site/_posts/2010-10-25-perspectives-africa-lens.md

 ---

 layout: post
-title: Perspectives on Africa -&gt; Its all about the lens
+title: "Perspectives on Africa -&gt; Its all about the lens"
 published: true
 comments: true
 meta: true